facelessuser/coloraide/docs/src/markdown/color.md

 Color("rgb(0 0 255 / 1)")
 ```

 In general, each color space can be recognized using valid CSS syntax as specified in the CSS level 4 spec.
-All colors,
+Additionally, all colors are recognized using the CSS color function (`#!css-color color(space coord ... / alpha)`),
-even colors not officially supported in the CSS spec, can be specified using the generic CSS color function:
+even if the color is not defined in the CSS color spec or supported in the spec in this way.
+While the
-`#!css-color color(space coord1, coord2, ... / alpha)`.
-While the `#!css-color color()` function in CSS does not
-explicitly support color spaces with angular channels (hues), it has been adapted to support cylindrical colors, and is
+`#!css-color color()` function in CSS does not explicitly support color spaces with angular channels (hues), it has been
-generally used as a generic, input and default for string representation of colors.
+adapted to support cylindrical colors, and is generally used as a generic input and default output for string
+representation of colors.

 ```color
 Color('color(hsl 130 40% 75% / 0.5)')